The Last Guardian: Music

 The Last Guardian's original score was written, orchestrated, conducted, and co-produced by Takeshi Furukawa.
 Furukawa had joined the soundtrack development around 2011, near the same time that the game was being transitioned to the PlayStation 4.
 Furukawa had been invited to participate by Tommy Kikuchi, the music director for Shadow of the Colossus.
 During the platform transition, much of the creative work had been put on hold, and Furukawa did not spend extensive effort on the composition until about 2013, three years prior to release.
 He completed his compositions in early 2016.

 Furakawa stated that Ueda trusted him with freedom to compose the music and providing only a broad direction of a cinematic soundtrack and some specific directorial notes.
 While he was aware of the reputation of the soundtracks by Michiru Oshima and Kow Otani for Ico and Shadow of the Colossus, respectively, and wanted to have The Last Guardian's soundtrack to be similarly unique, Furukawa opted to avoid using these previous works and instead drew his own inspirations primarily from works with a "muted aesthetic", such as Impressionist art and music and French cinema.
-Furakawa wanted to avoid overstating the emotional aspect of the game, which he felt was already sufficiently conveyed through the gameplay and animation, and instead kept the music restrained except during key narrative elements or in specific locales of the game work.
+Furakawa wanted to avoid overstating the emotional aspect, which he felt was already sufficiently conveyed through the gameplay and animation, and instead kept the music restrained except during key narrative elements or in specific locales.
 Furukawa did not have to adapt his score significantly to account for changes in story and game direction since these elements were still made within Ueda's vision.
 He worked with audio lead Tsubasa Ito frequently to review the status and use of his scored compositions.

 The performance of the soundtrack was conducted by Furukawa with the London Symphony Orchestra, the Trinity Boys Choir, and London Voices, and was recorded at Lyndhurst Hall.
 The 19-track Composer's Choice Edition soundtrack was released digitally alongside the game on the PlayStation 4 Music App, and later on other digital retailers.
 A 24-track CD version of the soundtrack was released by TEAM Entertainment on 21 December 2016.
 In addition, a two-disc vinyl LP edition was published by iam8bit in 2017.